 - 3s with 1s

-Fours and threes are give an enrichment assignment.
+Fours and threes are given an enrichment assignment.
 Ones and twos meet with me.
 The total size of groups one and two will determine the number of intervention groups I have.

 The cooperative learning groups and/or intervention groups don’t always happen.
 If 95% of my students land within a one or a two, then I am not going to group my students in any way.
 This tells me I need to reteach.